MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ## Photon room event + CloudScript

-Photon matchmaking system has the concept of a Room.
+Photon matchmaking system has the concept of a *Room*.
 If you are not familiar with this concept, please consult with the [Photon Matchmaking Guide](https://doc.photonengine.com/en-us/realtime/current/reference/matchmaking-and-lobby).

-PlayFab allows you to intercept various Room events.
-The following Room events require only **CloudScript** to be intercepted:
+PlayFab allows you to intercept various room events.
+The following room events require only **CloudScript** to be intercepted:

 - **RoomCreated**
 - **RoomJoined**